-The investor confirmed to thisquality that the purchase of the camera was part of a loan to IBC which was reported at the beginning of January when a purchase was made of the $160,000 2020 Land Rover Discovery at Archibald & Shorter in Greenlane, Auckland.
+Leaked to thisquality, the purchase of the camera was part of a loan to IBC which was reported at the beginning of January when a purchase was made of the $160,000 2020 Land Rover Discovery at Archibald & Shorter in Greenlane, Auckland.

 The identity of the investor is protected during this time due to International Trade and Commerce laws.
 However, thisquality was contacted with evidence that identifies Mr Eastwood’s confirming and receiving the camera for filming homeless people in Northland.

 The camera was purchased on October 10, Mr Eastwood later confirmed on October 13 that had received the camera in an email reply to the investor.

 “Just got her!
 Thanks so much :),” replies Mr Eastwood.